What Are Mold Mites & How To Get Rid of Them

 Read more: Preventing mold in closet on clothes

 The best way to prevent mold mites is to prevent mold from ever spreading in your home again.
 That means little fixes, like purchasing more heavy-duty fans and stationing them in areas you know to be more moisture prone, as well as patching up any leaks that might have caused the spread in the first place.

 Larger scale fixes are definitely worth considering too.
-That can mean having your home or dwelling’s pipework assessed and possibly even relaid.
-It can also mean having someone out to inspect the foundation of the property, and look into the insulation and crawl spaces.
-These dark, damp, cramped spaces are often havens for the fungi, and where mold spreads, so come mites.
+That can mean assessing your home or dwelling’s pipework and possibly even relaying.
+It can also mean having someone inspect the property’s foundation and look into the insulation and crawl spaces.
+These dark, damp, cramped spaces are often a haven for the fungi, and where mold spreads, so come mites.